LTM-SPEC-0001 · 2026-04-21

 pull A new session on any machine pulls it back. $ ltm pull 01JDMB4W1YNJ…

-HTTPS transport with bearer-token auth.
+HTTPS transport with bearer-token auth, or OAuth 2.0 device-flow against the managed hub.
 SQLite storage.
 ULID-keyed packets.
 Nothing exotic; nothing reinvented.

 § 3.
 Design principles